muhammet075/yotpo-api/README.md

 Create a **config.json** file with your keys. <br />
 Client ID = API Key <br />
 Client secret = API Secret
+Domain = OWN DOMAIN in relation to CORS
+Server will only allow requests from this domain(s)

 You can leave the grant_type as default.